So, you’re ready to start your journey as a small business owner and share your passion with the world.

 Next up on our tour through top marketing strategies is trusty email marketing.
 It might seem old-school, but it’s effective and carries a huge ROI.

-San Francisco yoga studio owner Andrea Stern has used email marketing to her advantage for years.
+San Francisco-based yoga studio owner Andrea Stern uses email marketing to her advantage.
 She offers local yoga enthusiasts a monthly newsletter that helps build a sense of community among her customers.

 Stern’s marketing efforts have worked well enough that she needed to move the studio to a new space, and you can bet she used email to let her regulars know about all the changes that went along with it.